Bandwidth/ap-docs/apiCallbacks/mms.md

 | deliveryState       | Delivery state of the message--present only sometimes, to indicate certain errors                                                                                                                                                            |
 | deliveryCode        | Numerical code indicating the delivery status of the message--present only sometimes, to indicate certain errors                                                                                                                             |
 | deliveryDescription | Human-readable description of the delivery status--present only sometimes, to indicate certain errors                                                                                                                                  |
+| segmentCount | The number of segments the message was sent as.
+This value will always be `1` for MMS messages.

 {% common %}